 Euthanasia has been rejected by SA parliaments on 15 occasions.
-Would you oppose or support any future attempts to legalise euthanasia in Tasmania?
+Would you oppose or support any future attempts to legalise euthanasia in SA?

 This is still subject to what the electorate and party determine.
 My thinking is that it is a slippery slope if the state determines how someone shall live and die - obviously with the proviso that we do not affect others.
 TBD

 According to Palliative Care SA about 6000 South Australians will die this year without adequate palliative care.
 Would you support:

 Increased funding for palliative care in this State?
 Yes

 an inquiry into improving end of life treatment for South Australians and in particular into how palliative care may be improved?
 Yes

 Drugs continue to wreak havoc in our community.
 Some are suggesting the decriminalisation of small volume use and possession of illicit drugs.
 Would you support or oppose legislation to enable this?

 I would support any measures to reduce the impact of drugs with a combination of rehab and stricter penalties.
 I would take advise from evidence provided, but at this stage specific policy is being addressed.